Dental Care for Kids

 You may know that your child should see a dentist who accepts Medicaid at least twice a year for dental exams and professional teeth cleaning.
 But how do you know when you should make an appointment for your child in between these visits?
 If your child is experiencing any tooth pain or discomfort, that’s the first reason to call our office.
 But, in addition to pain, there are other instances when you should make an appointment.

 Pain/Toothaches/Feelings of Pressure

 When your child tells you their teeth hurt after having either cold or hot food or drinks, this temperature sensitivity could mean they may be getting a cavity.
-The only way to know for sure is to have the child visit a dentist to examine your child’s teeth.
+The only way to know for sure is to have the child visit a kids' dentist to examine your child’s teeth.

 Spots on Teeth